crodriguez4443/dende-arts-site/src/blog/the-myth-of-perfect-technique-invite-variability/index.md

 ## **Discovering the Fluidity of Expertise**

 Bernstein observed that these blacksmiths, renowned for their expertise, displayed a significant degree of variability in their movements.
 Each strike of the hammer, while aimed at the same location, was executed with subtle differences.
-This led Bernstein to coin the insightful phrase “repetition without repetition.”
-It wasn’t about robotic uniformity, but rather about a dynamic, adaptive process.
+This led Bernstein to coin the insightful phrase "repetition without repetition."
+It wasn't about robotic uniformity, but rather about a dynamic, adaptive process.

 <figure>